Diffusion-Based Impedance Learning for Contact-Rich Manipulation Tasks: Diffusion-Based Impedance Learning

 Table~\ref{tab:transformerResults} reports the results for the Transformer-based Diffusion Model on the parkour dataset.
 The configuration with 512 hidden dimensions, 4 attention heads, and 6 layers achieved the best balance between accuracy and efficiency, with positional error of $0.994$ mm, $\theta$ error of $0.249^\circ$, and $\alpha$ error of $0.003^\circ$.
 Increasing the loss weight of the $\theta$ component (factor 5) yielded marginal improvements in rotational accuracy ($\theta = 0.240^\circ$, $\alpha = 0.003^\circ$) without degrading translational fidelity.

-A notable result was that retraining this model on a combined dataset of parkour and robotic-assisted therapy motions further improved accuracy (positional error $0.883$ mm, $\theta$ error $0.233^\circ$, $\alpha$ error $0.002^\circ$).
+A notable result was that retraining this model on a combined dataset of parkour and robotic-assisted therapy motions--two completely different physical interaction tasks--further improved accuracy (positional error $0.883$ mm, $\theta$ error $0.233^\circ$, $\alpha$ error $0.002^\circ$).
 Importantly, the two datasets were collected with different tools and inertial properties (lightweight tool for parkour and a 600 g prosthetic hand for physical therapy) yet the model compensated for these differences without explicit training.
-This robustness highlights the ability of Diffusion-Based Impedance Learning to generalize across diverse physical environments.
+This robustness highlights the ability of Diffusion-Based Impedance Learning to generalize across diverse embodiements.
 The selected architecture was ultimately adopted as the final model because it satisfied the accuracy requirements while remaining small enough for real-time torque control.

 Another notable finding of this work is the small amount of training data required.
-The model already showed strong performance on the parkour dataset with only tens of thousands of samples.
-In our case, $17{,}457$ samples at a controller rate of $0.005 \ \text{s}$ correspond to just 1.5 hours of demonstration.
-This is in contrast to image-based Diffusion Models, which often require hundreds to thousands of demonstrations to achieve high-quality results \cite{Chi2024, Carvalho2023}.
+The model already showed strong performance on the parkour dataset with only tens of thousands of samples ($17{,}000$ samples).
+For the combined data set, $72{,}000$ samples at a controller rate of $0.005 \ \text{s}$ correspond to just 1.6 hours of demonstration.
+This is in contrast to image-based Diffusion Models, which require $100{,}000$ samples even for learning single manipulation skills such as block pushing \cite{Chi2024, Carvalho2023}.